Previous Up Next

 PodWRWRDiff

-It is to be noticed that PosWR, PosWW and PosRW are similar to Rfi, Wsi and Fri, respectively.
-More precisely, diy7 is unable to consider a PosWR (or PosWW, or PosRW) candidate relaxation as not being also a Rfi (or Wsi, or Fri) candidate relaxation.
+It is to be noticed that PosWR, PosWW and PosRW are similar to Rfi, Coi and Fri, respectively.
+More precisely, diy7 is unable to consider a PosWR (or PosWW, or PosRW) candidate relaxation as not being also a Rfi (or Coi, or Fri) candidate relaxation.
 However, litmus tests conditions may be more informative in the case of Rfi and Fri.

 Relaxed architectures provide specific instructions, namely barriers or fences, to enforce order of memory accesses.
 In diy7 the presence of a fence instruction is specified with fence candidate relaxations, similar to program order candidate relaxations, except that a fence instruction is inserted.
 Hence we have FencesRR, FencedRR. etc. The inserted fence is the strongest fence provided by the architecture — that is, mfence for x86 and sync for Power.